OBSERVING GUIDE

 Regular Stuff

-1st pm the 62% waxing gibbous lies SW of Jupiter and SE of Neptune at 18:00.
+1st pm the 4% waxing crescent lies below Venus and above left of Mercury at 19:00.

 Meteors